 - Royal Society of New Zealand

 What are the chances of getting a job?

-- getting experience in a laboratory or with other experienced biochemists
+- experience working in a laboratory or with experienced biochemists

 Types of employers varied